-Written by James Koh
+Photos and text by James Koh

 The first tarantula I ever saw was on one of my early trips, when I just started out exploring our forests here in Singapore.
 I was with a couple of friends and one of them suddenly pointed to a tree trunk.
 It was a scrawny, malnourished tarantula with a mite-infested mouth and an abdomen half the size of its carapace, hugging the tree trunk and keeping very still to avoid drawing attention to itself.
 I was thrilled; when the word tarantula is mentioned, the image that often comes to mind is of exotic spiders in foreign countries large and ferocious enough to eat birds, but here we had a specimen right in front of us, in Singapore!

 When I next chanced upon a tarantula burrow in a log somewhere in MacRitchie a couple of weeks later, I excitedly messaged my friends about this special find and arranged to bring them to see it the next trip.
 Less than a minute later, I saw another burrow in the same log.
 I leaned in for a closer look and there was a third burrow.

 “Wait a minute, what’s going on?”
 I wondered.
 “Is this a special log?”

 I scoured the log and found at least 5 silk-lined burrows, many with the spiders visible inside.
 I couldn’t wait to show this log to my friends.

 In truth, I was actually naive to think tarantulas were rare in Singapore; they can actually be found everywhere in our forests, we just need to know where and how to look for them.

 In most of our subsequent trips, we encountered tarantulas hanging out on tree trunks, lurking among fallen logs, wandering about in leaf litter, or even nestled in burrows between boardwalk planks.